RK-UNI-Freiburg/dl_lab_project/README.md

   - Click on `Python Interpreter > Add Interpreter > Add Local Interpreter > Conda Environment`
   - Select `dllabproject` under `Use existing environment`
   - Apply the settings
-- Open a terminal in PyCharm - the conda virtual environment should be activated
+- Open a terminal in PyCharm - the conda virtual environment should be activated now
 - Run `pip install -r requirements.txt`
 - Optional (for the contributors) - If you install any new python libraries, then please update the `requirements.txt` file by running the command `pip freeze > requirements.txt`